 Tim Moylette is Bishop’s Stortford Community FC’s Head Coach.
 Team Managers can discuss training sessions required for their teams and feedback relevant information on how their team is playing in matches to enable the correct sessions to be planned.

-Ray Greenwood is Lead Coach for the Club’s girls teams, overseeing coaching plans and player development.
+Steve Law is Lead Coach for the Club’s girls teams, overseeing coaching plans and player development.
 He also supports, develops and advises the parent volunteers who manage the girls at the weekend matches.
-By observing and supporting Saturday morning matches Ray will identify key areas of focus that will be reflected in the girls’ training plans.
+By observing and supporting Saturday morning matches Steve will identify key areas of focus that will be reflected in the girls’ training plans.

 Ray Greenwood is the Age Group Lead Coach for the boys U12 to U18 age groups.
 Tim Moylette is Lead Coach for the younger age groups.
 All managers have free access to The Coaching Manual, an online resource providing guidance on coaching and drills.

 Each team has the option of an allocated team coach, in addition to the FA Level 1 qualified Team Manager (usually a parent).
 Training facilities are provided throughout the playing season, predominantly on the 3G pitch at Birchwood High School.
 Goalkeeping training is also available with our goalkeeping coach Dean Mulley.

 Club coaching guidelines

 BSCFC coaching sessions are run on the following basis:

 - Coaches will arrive 15 minutes before the session starts.